TalariaSoftware/ncmanager-help/minutes/why-take-minutes.md

 of what
 the board or committee
 has done.
-Written and approved minutes eliminate potential ambiguity and uncertainty about the NC's actions.
+Well-written and approved minutes eliminate potential ambiguity and uncertainty about the neighborhood council's actions.